giovannicanzio/Responsive-Bricks-for-Joomla/README.md

 ## How to install the stuff.
+First of all put everything in a folder named 'responsivebricks', then zip;
-Install it as used to do with any other Joomla Theme.
+finally install it as used to do with any other Joomla Theme.